 Utility patents are the best way to protect most inventions.
 But to get one, you have to convince a USPTO examiner that your application is worthy.

 Note the underlined new.
-You have to prove that the invention really is new, and not just a trivial (obvious) tweak to some older prior art.
+You have to prove that the invention is original, and not just a trivial (obvious) tweak to some older prior art.

 Utility patents are often the hardest type of IP to get.
 USPTO examiners usually attempt to use prior art to reject new applications.
-These rejections are called “office communications”.
+These rejections are called “office communications.”
 You must send in a written response rebutting these rejections.
-The review process may require several cycles of rejection and response.
+The review process may require several cycles of denial and response.
 If you do not successfully rebut the various rejections, the application goes abandoned.

-Legally, a US patent gives the owner the right to sue to collect royalties/damages and/or to attempt to block someone else from practicing the invention in the United States.
-The exact scope of legal protection is determined by the patent claims.
+Legally, a US patent gives the owner the right to sue to collect royalties/damages or to attempt to block someone else from practicing the invention in the United States.
+The patent claims determine the exact scope of legal protection.
+In practice, patents are most useful for financing, acquisitions, licensing, and other business purposes.

 Patent valuation: Patent valuation is dictated in large part by the desires of others to practice the invention.
-If a particular patent covers an invention that no one else wants to practice, that patent isn’t going to be worth much!
-The effectiveness of the patent in thwarting these desires (what the claims cover), and the invention’s potential market size, are also important.
+If a particular patent covers something that no one else wants to practice, it isn’t going to be worth much!
+The effectiveness of a patent in thwarting these desires (what the claims cover), and the invention’s potential market size, are also significant.

 Provisional patent applications: US patent law allows inventors (applicants) to file informally written disclosures with the US patent office.
 These informal disclosures are called “provisional patent applications.”
 These are also called “provisional patents,” “provisional applications,” or even just “provisionals.”
 If used correctly, they can help you start the process of obtaining a patent.